How much house can I afford?

 • The interest rate is the percentage of your loan amount we charge you to borrow money.

 • Interest rates are based on current market conditions, your credit score, down payment, and the type of mortgage you choose.
-Check today’s rates.

-Discount Points
+Discount points

-• One point equals 1% of your mortgage amount; however, 1 point will typically reduce the interest rate by less than 1%.
+• One point equals 1% of your mortgage amount; however, one point will typically reduce the interest rate by less than 1%.
 If you qualify, you may be able to pay one or more points to lower your interest rate.
 A lower interest rate means lower monthly mortgage payments.

 • Points are usually tax deductible.
 Consult a tax advisor regarding tax deductibility.
 On refinances you may be able to finance points as part of your mortgage amount.